Cyberer777/Stack-Buffer-Overflow/README.md

 # Stack-Buffer-Overflow
-We use this script in a classic buffer overflow for CTF and such You will need to edit the scripts withe correct IP and port Also provide your own shell code.
+We use this scripts in a classic buffer overflow for CTF and such You will need to edit the scripts withe correct IP and port Also provide your own shell code.